Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The English Bulldog is a medium-size dog (weighing anywhere between 40 and 50 pounds) with a smooth coat, short-faced head, wide shoulders, and sturdy, short limbs which contribute to this breed's typical shuffling gait.
 The eyes in this breed are very dark (blue or green eyes are means for disqualification in the show ring).
 "Rose ears" are preferred, with the ear folding inward at its lower edge.

-The face is extremely short (brachycephalic), the nose is large and black with wide nostrils, and the flews should be pendulous and overhanging from the jaw at each side.
+The face is extremely short (brachycephalic), the nose is large and black with wide nostrils, and the flews (sides of the upper lip) should be pendulous and overhanging from the jaw at each side.
 The massive jaws are overshot, which means that the lower jaw protrudes in front of the upper jaw.
 In other breeds, this can be considered a faulty malocclusion.
 In the English Bulldog, it's considered a staple trait of the breed.

 The "roach back" or "wheel back" is another typical trait of the breed which means that the back forms an arch towards the tail.
 The chest is very broad and the shoulders are quite wide; female bulldogs often undergo C-sections due to the girth of the shoulders of their pups.

 The broad shoulders allow a low center of gravity, which in this breed's past was helpful in bull baiting considering that they crawled close to the ground to stay out-of-reach of the bull's horns.
 The front feet may be straight, or they may be slightly out-turned.
 The elbows stand out from the body.
 The back feet point outward.

 Personality-wise, the English Bulldog should be kind, passive, and courageous, but never aggressive.
 While the English Bulldog's looks can be quite appealing, the much-loved traits (wrinkles, short nose, overshot mouth), are the main reason why English Bulldogs are known for having many health problems and a short lifespan.
 Here's a comprehensive guide on English Bulldog health problems.

-Bulldog owners are sometimes shocked and dismayed at how high-maintenance these dogs are, and they are not prepared for the high cost of corrective surgeries and ongoing medication and health care.— Dr. Meredith Kennedy
+Bulldog owners are sometimes shocked and dismayed at how high-maintenance these dogs are, and they are not prepared for the high cost of corrective surgeries and ongoing medication and health care.

 The French Bulldog